cap10morgan/ctags-pack/README.md

 You may want to add TAGS to a global gitignore file.
 Otherwise you'll be adding it to every project's .gitignore file.

+## Configuration

+Thanks to @ardumont, you can configure the following:

+* *CTAGS-BINARY* - defaults to "ctags"; override if your exuberant ctags binary has a different name
+* *CTAGS-LOG-PREFIX* - defaults to ""; override if you like to know who is talking to you in the minibuffer

 ## Contributing

 GitHub pull requests on topic branches that leave the version number alone are preferred.

+## Changes

+* v1.0.2
+  * actually bump the version number (code is unchanged from 1.0.1); d'oh!

+* v1.0.1
+  * make ctags binary and message prefix configurable (thanks @ardumont!)
+  * remove errant tags-file from repo (thanks @ardumont!)

+* v1.0.0
+  * initial release